Sagramielgo/client-agenda/README.md

 Folder structure:

+- Scr folder for development folders and files.
 - Components folder for javascript files.
 - Services folcer for localStorage files.
 - Styles folder scss files.
 Every scss file has the same name matches with a js file.